 Why: Hard tips can snag the extensions during application.
 A soft tip glides over the texture of the eyelid without tugging the lash root.

 Love a defined eye but worried about ruining your fresh set? 😟 You don’t have to give up your wing!
 Follow this simple routine to apply eyelash extension safe eyeliner without damaging your bonds.
-The secret is always going oil-free! ✨ #lashextensions #eyelinertips #lashcare
+The sourcing notes is always going oil-free! ✨ #lashextensions #eyelinertips #lashcare

-Retail Strategy: Monetizing Safe Makeup in Your Salon
+Retail Strategy: commercializing Safe Makeup in Your Salon

 Don’t send your clients to Sephora or CVS.
 Every time you do, you lose money and risk them buying the wrong product.
 Stock your own eyelash extension safe eyeliner.